forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

     * some and especially the severe SARS-2 infections show a similar pathogenesis as MERS

-### Comment
-The coronaviruses directly emerging from zoonoses from outdoor living animals MERS-CoV and   Sars-CoV-1 infect the LRI and often spread to the intestine.
-The coronaviruses well adapted to our 'modern' way of life with dense population and in indoor rooms mainly infect to upper respiratory tract and ignore the intestine (Thoughts [on the origin](#on-the-origin)).

 ### Diseases caused by Bovine Coronavirus
 [raw form is on todo-list]